-The Theatro Solis is a renovated landmark in Montevideo dedicated to performing arts, fine arts, and community awareness of the arts.
+The Theatro Solis is a renovated landmark in Montevideo dedicated to the performing arts, fine arts, and community awareness of the arts.

 It was restored completely in the 1950s and looks now like it did in the 1800s.
 When you walk inside you are greeted by ushers and today is good because an English speaking tour is beginning and I am hustled along to join it.
 There is no charge and the two young ladies who take myself and a young man from New Zealand under their wings answer our most boring questions.

-Our tour begins in a reception area just outside the theater’s Presidential boxes reserved for the President, his wife, and important guests.
+My tour begins in a reception area just outside the theater’s Presidential boxes reserved for the President, his wife, and important guests.